mortallaniang22/Real-estate-price-in-France/README.md

 ## Real estate Price in France

-In this project, we built a real estate price forecast model in France
+In this project, we built a real estate price forecast model in France with SQL.

 We used [Requests for land values](https://www.data.gouv.fr/fr/datasets/5c4ae55a634f4117716d5656/) data from [Data.gouv](https://www.data.gouv.fr/fr/).